jlgula/Benchmark/README.md

 1) Copy from data in an array or sequence into the intermediate buffer
 2) Copy from the intermediate buffer into ByteOutputStream buffers.

+Since I really only interested in the first copy,
 I created a NullOutputStream to eliminate the second copy.
-This class sends all output stream writes to the JMH Blackhole mechanism to make sure they don't get dead code eliminated out of existance but are basically ignored.
+NullOutputStream sends all output stream writes to the JMH Blackhole mechanism to make sure they don't get dead code eliminated out of existance but are basically ignored.
-I added a baselineWrite test that doesn't do any copy but does invoke the stream write.
+I added a baselineWrite test that doesn't do the source copy but does invoke the stream write.
+I added another version that writes directly from the array to the output stream eliminating the extra buffer copy.
+Using the Blackhole OutputStream makes this more or less instantaneous and so the benchmark just measures a single write call to NullOutputStream.

+Somebody suggested using sliding rather than slice to access portions of the source sequence, eliminating the while loop.
+Using sliding from a sequence still requires the copy to an array for the OutputStream write and sliding seems to be very slow.

 Run the benchmark via SBT with something like (3 warmups, 3 iterations):
 ```agsl
 Jmh/run -i 3 -wi 3 -f1 -t1 .*Write.*
 ```

+The default values in the code are data size 1M and buffer size 4096.
 Varying the parameters of the data size and the size of the intermediate buffer gives the following results in microseconds on my machine (iMac 3.3 GHz, Ventura 13.4.1, Scala 2.13.5, JDK-17.0.4):

 | Method             | Data size = 100K | Data size = 1M | Data size = 10M | Data size 1M = bufferSize |